 -Explain what are some benefits derived from the daughter carrying out tasks previously undertaken by the deceased mother.

 -Explain disenfranchised grief.

--Explain one of the most damaging things that can be done with a grieving child.
+-Name one of the most damaging things that can be done with a grieving child.

--Explain the four tasks of mourning.
+-Name Worden's four tasks of mourning.